-Security benchmarks are fairly common, and some government and volunteer organizations have disclosed plans to create repositories of benchmarks.
-To facilitate discovery and retrieval of benchmarks in repositories and on the open Internet, XCCDF must support inclusion of metadata about a benchmark.
-Some of the metadata that must be supported includes: benchmark title, name of benchmark author(s), organization providing the benchmark, version number, release date, update URL, and a description.

-A number of metadata standards already exist, it is preferable that XCCDF simply incorporate one of them rather than defining its own metadata model.
+As of late 2007, the majority of these checklists exist in various repositories in English prose format; however, there is a recognized need and subsequent migration effort to represent said checklists in standardized XML format.
+To facilitate discovery and retrieval of security guidance documents in repositories and on the open Internet, XCCDF must support inclusion of metadata about a document.
+Some of the metadata that must be supported include: title, name of author(s), organization providing the guidance, version number, release date, update URL, and a description.
+Since a number of metadata standards already exist, it is preferable that XCCDF simply incorporate one or more of them rather than defining its own metadata model.